Pøbel: The Blood Bank

 After having done art work on the outside of buildings, Pøbel started focusing on the inside of buildings moving from urban art into installation art.
 One of the main streets in Vardø had several closed down stores that were always dark.
 When walking down the main street during winter times when there was absolutely no sun during daytime, there is not only complete darkness from the lack of the sun, but also from the closed down stores.
 Many of the closed down stores, were not necessarily abandoned because of the depopulation, but from politics.
 Investors buying up properties, to secure and later move out fish quotas, investors speculating in potential oil boom etc. caused many properties to be decayed due to investment politics.
 Typically the owners of these properties were not located in Vardø, and locals in Vardø could not buy, use or restore these properties.

 In reality, the politics had not only caused a depopulation, but had also made the city lose its own blood or life force.
 With the locals involved once again, Pøbel bought a closed-down flower-shop and renovated the space to create an exhibition called The Blood Bank, and the store was made to look like a proper white cubed gallery.
-In media Vardø was often described as a ghost town, so the blood bank wanted to focus more on the lives of he people living there.
+In media Vardø was often described as a ghost town, so the blood bank wanted to focus more on the lives of the people living there.
 The exhibition became a metaphor of the locals being the blood that keeps the city alive.

 Instead of inviting external artists to create the content of the exhibition, the locals were invited to create their own art, about themselves.
 150 canvases and red markers were handed out personally by Pøbel to different local citizens that each contributed with their paintings.
 Kindergartens, retirement homes, the local pub and several other locations were covered to capture the "full spectrum" of the locals.

 The exhibition is an unusual exhibition because it not only displays art, but the whole process of the creation of the exhibition is the art of itself, where a store that was abandoned for 20-years suddenly came back to life again and that the locals celebrated themselves, their stories and their own artwork.

 The Blood Bank was also a pilot for a larger intended project where ten closed down stores should be renewed, involving ten installation artists creating site-specific work.

 The Blood bank is subject of the upcoming short documentary "Blood bank".